 If you would like some inspiration for some great things to do in Santa Ponsa, check out these ideas.

-Peguera, like Palmanova is a lovely 3-beach resort and can be enjoyed during Summer and Winter.
+Peguera, like Palmanova, is a lovely 3-beach resort and can be enjoyed during Summer and Winter.

 Popular with German visitors, the resort has so much to offer from a great mix of restaurants serving both German, Spanish and international food.

-We love taking long walks along the beaches in winter months as much as visiting during the summer.
+We love taking long walks along the beaches in the winter months as much as visiting during the summer.

 It’s also a popular spot for surfers in stormy weather.

-The beach-side restaurant on Romana beach offers the best place to watch the sunset during summer months.
+The beach-side restaurant on Romana beach offers the best place to watch the sunset during the summer months.
 You can watch a live stream I did here starting here and walking through the resort one evening in September.